 After returning to Houston, I became a fan of the Houston Texans who were in the elementary school phase of their franchise.
 I enjoy football.
 It brings out the competitiveness in me and if there’s one thing I know about the finale of a football season, it can be very similar to the kick off of tax refund season.

 Some call the Super Bowl the greatest sporting event in the world.
 Others tune in for the half-time entertainment or the commercials.
 One thing is for certain, one side will win and the other side will lose, much like tax refunds if a parent owes a child support debt.
-Today, America celebrated Super Bowl LIV, which saw the Kansas City Chiefs win against the San Francisco 49ers.
-It was the Chiefs first Super Bowl win in 50 years.
+Today, America celebrated Super Bowl LV, which saw the hometown Tampa Bay Buccaneers win against reigning champs Kansas City Chiefs.
+Tom Brady is the G.O.A.T.
+I said it.
+I digress.

 Tax refund season, much like the Super Bowl, is a period where many people have waited all season to receive their “win.”
 Fortunately/ unfortunately, if a parent is in child support arrearages, there is a chance their financial win will not be as expected.
 If you owe back child support, your tax refund may be subject to an interception.
 Note: The broad and complex issues of income tax are best served by seeking the advice of a Certified Public Accountant or a Tax Attorney.
 This blog post is not legal or tax advice.

 The State of Texas collects more child support than any other state, but it is also estimated that Texas parents owe $13.3 billion in back child support.
 When people think of penalties for back child support, they think of wage garnishment, license suspension and even passport suspension.
 Nonetheless, the Texas Attorney General Child Support Division (“Texas OAG”) uses many techniques to enforce child support orders, including intercepting federal income tax refund checks.
 Yep.
 Well, isn’t that super?

 So, how does this work?